How to Use the Essential Sound Panel for Music in Premiere Pro

 Presets

 There are some presets at the top of the panel which you can experiment with.
 These will do a bunch of different things at once.
-If you’re doing something really quick and dirty and you don’t have a lot of time to mess with the settings, presets can get you close to where you want to be.
+If you’re doing something really quick and dirty and you don’t have a lot of to mess with the settings, presets can get you pretty close to where you want to be.
 They’re definitely something to experiment with.
-Let’s go through the options under music individually.
+Let’s through the options under music individually.

 Loudness

 Just as is the case with other sound categories, the first control is Loudness.
 For those who may struggle with balancing dialogue and music, this is a handy control.
-The Loudness Auto Match gives you a level playing field.
+The Loudness Match gives you a nice level playing field.

 It analyses the loudness, not the loudest thing.
-So it’s actually listening to the entire track and analysing in computer terms.
+So it’s actually listening to the entire track and analysing in terms.
 It’s determining how loud it actually is, not just what the loudest thing in this clip happens to be.

 Now Auto Match will get you close to where you need to be, but you will probably have to do some tweaking of your own, particularly with music clips that have very quiet and very loud areas.